 |Northern Ireland (NI) 1

 |England, Scotland or Wales (GB) 1

-All tuition fees quoted are for the academic year 2018-19 and relate to one year of study only.
+All tuition fees quoted relate to a single year of study unless stated otherwise.
 Tuition fees will be subject to an annual inflationary increase, unless explicitly stated otherwise.

 Additional course costs

 Students have the option to undertake a consultancy project for their dissertation and are responsible for funding any travel, accommodation and subsistence costs.

 Terms and Conditions for Postgraduate applications:

 1.1 Due to high demand, there is a deadline for applications.